glimmerjs/glimmer-website/src/guides/tracked-properties.md

 out how the DOM needs to be mutated.
 Essentially, that means doing a full render pass on a component and all of its children every time a property changes.

-Rhile constructing virtual DOM is fast and applying diff updates can be optimized, it's far from instanteous, particularly as the size of your application grows.
+While constructing virtual DOM is fast and applying diff updates can be optimized, it's far from instanteous, particularly as the size of your application grows.
 [As your virtual DOM-based app grows, you will have to do more work to make sure it stays